Aedan-Johnson/CyberPatriot-Toolkit/README.md

 ## What is this?

-This PowerShell script is my all-in-one for CyberPatriot Windows rounds, but anyone can use it for system hardening, maintenance, or quick setups. **Everything in the script was built by a student for real competition needs.**
+This PowerShell toolkit is built for ANY CyberPatriot Windows round (not just specific years!), but anyone can use it for system hardening, maintenance, and competition prep.
+**Everything in the scripts was built by a student for real competition needs and now features universal automation modules for every major scoring category.**

 It gives you:
 - **Menu-based Windows security-hardening:** Easily run CIS and CyberPatriot-required fixes.
+- **Universal Auditor for users, groups, services, updates, policies, and more:** Compliance scanning and auto-remediation for the full CyberPatriot vulnerability scope.
-- **Installer menu for security/utilities:** Click and install legit programs
+- **Program installer for security/utilities:** Click and install legit programs from a verified list.
-- **Antivirus detector:** Quickly checks if any AV is running—including Microsoft Defender status.
+- **Antivirus detector:** Checks and lists all common AV solutions, including Microsoft Defender status.
-- **Auto-downloader for program installers:** If your installer files are missing, the script will try to fetch the latest version automatically from their official website.
+- **Auto-downloader for program installers:** Fetches missing installer files from trusted websites.
+- **Scorecard dashboard:** Runs an all-in-one compliance scan to show which scoring items are complete, open, or missing for any round/image.
+- **Exportable forensics and audit logs:** Useful for competition submission and investigation.

 ---